jij3x/SolutionJudger/_problems_012/Alien Dictionary/problem.md

-There’s a new language which uses the latin alphabet.
-However, you don’t know the order among letters.
-You receive a list of words , letters in each word are sorted by the rules of this new language.
-From this list, derive one valid particular ordering of letters in this language. e.g. dictionary:
+There is a new aline language which uses the latin alphabet.
+However, the order among letters are unknown to you.
+You receive a list of words from the dictionary, where words are sorted lexicographically by the rules of this new language.
+Derive the order of letters in this language.

- {"ze", "yf", "xd", "wd", "vd", "ua", "tt", "sz", "rd", "qd", "pz", "op", "nw", "mt", "ln", "ko", "jm", "il", "ho", "gk", "fa", "ed", "dg", "ct", "bb", "ba"}

 For example,

 Given the following words in dictionary,

+[
+  "wrt",
+  "wrf",
+  "er",
-    {"wrt", "wrf", "er", "ett", "rftt"}
+  "ett",
+  "rftt"
+]

-The correct order is: w,e,r,t,f.
+The correct order is: "wertf".

+Note:

+1. You may assume all letters are in lowercase.
+2. If the order is invalid, return an empty string.
+3. There may be multiple valid order of letters, return any one of them is fine.